drmoorevt/expertiza/README.md

 Code Review Dashboard Update:

+Note that the admin user/pass is: admin/expertiza user name1000 has submitted a file with a codereview assignment that user name1001 has reviewed and submitted comments on.
+You can impersonate either user to see what that user would view.

 1) Need to add an option to the assignment creation/edit page to say whether or not the assignment is a code-review assignment or not

      *Completed